 The original call on the ice stands, on-side.
-However, before rendering the final decision, Video Operations will review the play to ensure there was no missed game stoppage event in the offensive zone by the attacking team leading up to the goal.
-If there is no missed game stoppage event, the goal is allowed and a minor penalty for delaying the game shall be assessed to the Green team for the unsuccessful Coach's Challenge.
+The goal is allowed and a minor penalty for delaying the game shall be assessed to the Green team for the unsuccessful Coach's Challenge.
 The appropriate announcement is made regarding the result of the Coach's Challenge.
 Rule 38.2